Muhammad Yunus: Legal cases and trials (2010–2024)

 Yunus faced 174 lawsuits in Bangladesh, 172 of which were civil cases.
 Allegations included labour law violations, corruption, and money laundering, which Yunus alleged were politically motivated.

 Hasina launched a series of trials against Yunus.
 The former put the latter on trial in 2010 and ultimately removed him from Grameen Bank, citing his age.
 The government launched the first trial against Yunus in December 2010, alleging that in 1996 he had transferred approximately $100 million to a sister company of Grameen Bank.
 Yunus denied the allegations and he was found innocent by the Norwegian government.
 In 2013, he was tried a second time, because he had supposedly received earnings without the necessary government permission, including his Nobel Peace Prize earnings and royalties from his book sales.
 The series of trials against Yunus puzzled figures worldwide, from the 8.3 million underprivileged women served by Grameen Bank to U.S. President Barack Obama.

 On 27 January 2011, Yunus appeared in court in a food-adulteration case filed by the Dhaka City Corporation (DCC) Food Safety Court, accusing him of producing an "adulterated" yogurt whose fat content was below the legal minimum.
 This yogurt is produced by Grameen Danone, a social business joint venture between Grameen Bank and Danone that aims to provide opportunities for street vendors who sell the yogurt and to improve child nutrition with the nutrient-fortified yogurt.
-According to Yunus' lawyer, the allegations are "false and baseless".
+According to Yunus's lawyer, the allegations are "false and baseless".

 On 1 January 2024, a court in Bangladesh sentenced Yunus to a six-month prison term, along with three employees from Grameen Telecom for labor law violations.
 However, the court granted bail pending appeals.
 Amnesty International declared Yunus's conviction a "blatant abuse" of the justice system.
 The conviction was overturned on 7 August 2024 following an appeal.
 He was acquitted in a graft case filed by the Anti-Corruption Commission (ACC) just four days after getting acquittal for the labour violations case.